ksareen123/rewritten_vector/README.md

 # School-Related-Projects
-This code will determine if an input is a numeric palindrome.
+This code creates a rewritten version of the standard library vector class.